 Much like the brand voice, customizing and coordinating your brand's visual style across all communications will help your emails stand out.

 While it's possible to find developers to create custom HTML order confirmation email templates, there are plenty of stock email design templates provided by Shopify and other ecommerce platforms.
+You'll want to make sure you do your research and look at how to best create an order confirmation email in Klaviyo.

 An admin can easily make edits to existing templates to update the header, footer, modify CSS for custom colors, and add a custom logo and graphics.